-As we move forward as a culture, it’s easy to leave behind the relics of the past.
+As time moves forward, it’s easy to leave behind the relics of the past.
 However, there are certain things that stand the test of time, and preserve culture as they educate and entertain.
 These inspirational poems about life are among them.

 Poetry can be therapeutic for both its writers and its readers.
 It can give us advice about how to live teach us important lessons about the past.